Policy last updated

 Parents/carers complete the enrolment form when all of the following apply:

-- enrolling a child for the first time in the Victorian government school system
+- they are enrolling their child for the first time in the Victorian government school system

 - the selected school has confirmed a place is available

-- they intend to send their child to the selected school.
+- they intend to accept the enrolment offer and send their child to the selected school.

 The enrolment form is available below and on the CASES21 Portal: